django-crispy-forms/django-crispy-forms/docs/tags.rst

     It specifies if ``<form></form>`` tags should be rendered when using a Layout.
 If set to False it renders the form without the ``<form></form>`` tags.
 Defaults to True.

 form_error_title
-    If you are rendering a form using {% uni_form %} tag and it has non_field_errors to display, they are rendered in a div.
+    If you are rendering a form using {% crispy %} tag and it has non_field_errors to display, they are rendered in a div.
 You can set the title of the div with this attribute.
 Example: “Form Errors”.

 formset_error_title
-    If you are rendering a formset using {% uni_form %} tag and it has non_form_errors to display, they are rendered in a div.
+    If you are rendering a formset using {% crispy %} tag and it has non_form_errors to display, they are rendered in a div.
 You can set the title of the div with this attribute.
 Example: “Formset Errors”.

 form_style
     If you are using uni-form CSS, it has two different form styles built-in.
 You can choose which one to use, setting this variable to “default” or “inline”.